jpfr12/AlgorithmsAndDataStructures/Algorithms/Graph_Trees/README.md

         - BFS/DFS on trees.
 Might be handy to know "Centroid Decomposition", but it is not necessary to pass this problem.

+    - "Longest Flight Route", link: https://cses.fi/problemset/task/1680

+        - Requires "Topological Sort" in order to your program run in the time limited given.